rspec/rspec-rails/README.md

 the application.

 Model specs default to residing in the `spec/models` folder.
-Tagging any context with the metadata `:type => :model` treats it's examples as model specs.
+Tagging any context with the metadata `:type => :model` treats its examples as model specs.

 For example: